 If you know me, then you know that I don’t just teach; I cultivate relationships with my students.
 Even though I’ve taught thousands of people, I know almost all of them by name.
 (If I don’t yet know your name, then I promise to learn it quickly if you start talking to me!)
 If I’m your Sifu, then you have a relationship with me.
 Use it!

 If I’m not your sifu, then I encourage you to go talk to yours.
 As a Sifu, I can almost guarantee that yours will be happy to hear from you, and happy to help.
 (If not, then it might be time to find a new teacher.)

 7. Read My Blog

-My blog is a modern tool that helps me to address subjects that are meaningful to students.
+My blog helps me to address subjects that are meaningful to my own students.
 And guess what?
 Lots of students struggle with practicing, so it’s a common theme on my blog.
 In many ways, my blog is for you!

 Blogs are great because they are dynamic.
 For example, you can scroll to the bottom of this post right now and leave a comment.
 (Yes, it’s really that easy.)
 And I will respond to that comment, creating a conversation.
 And because that conversation is public, it helps to create community among all the people reading.

 If you aren’t on my email list, then get on it so that you can receive updates about new blog posts.
 Mindfully yours, Sifu AnthonyI’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
 I teach online courses, and also lead in-person retreats and workshops.